Project ADAM: Lawson’s Legacy

 Lawson Wherry was a healthy and active young adult whose heart showed no signs of dysfunction before it suddenly stopped.
 He was adventurous and kindhearted.
 Almost 1,600 people attended his funeral - a testimony of Lawson’s legacy.
 To share and further this legacy, his family joined the effort to bring Project ADAM to the Mid-South by creating “Lawson’s Legacy” through Le Bonheur.

-To learn how to prepare for a cardiac emergency in your school or community, email projectADAM@lebonheur.org.
+To learn how to prepare for a cardiac emergency in your school or community, you may contact our Coordinator at Mandy.White@lebonheur.org.

 Meet the Project ADAM: Lawson's Legacy Team

-Dr. Guerrier is director of cardiac rhythm device management at Le Bonheur and is an interventional electrophysiologist with advanced training.
+Dr. Guerrier is director of the Cardiac Electrophysiology (EP) Program and also directs the cardiac rhythm device management, pacemakers and automatic external defibrillators (AEDs) at Le Bonheur.
+She also is an interventional electrophysiologist with advanced training in this subspecialty.
 She completed her training in pediatric cardiology and pediatric electrophysiology at Cincinnati Children's Hospital Medical Center.
 Dr. Guerrier is certified by the American Board of Pediatrics with a cardiology subspecialty.
 She is an assistant professor with the University of Tennessee Health Science Center.

 Mandy White, RCES